troemanes/MyFoodie/README.md

 - XML

 ### Features
-- Retrofit for consuming RESTful APIs
+- Retrofit for RESTful APIs
 - POJO (Plain Old Java Object) for mapping API responses to data classes
 - Room for local data storage and caching
 - RecyclerView for displaying meal lists